 At CHR, Our Approach is Different

-We are not afraid to use more aggressive forms of ovarian stimulation, if test results and thorough examinations of the patients show that low ovarian reserve requires such treatment.
-By careful monitoring during ovarian stimulation, most negative side effects of stronger ovarian stimulations can be avoided, and pregnancy rates are better.
+We are not afraid to use more aggressive forms of ovarian stimulation, if ovarian reserve test results and thorough examination of the patient show that low ovarian reserve requires such treatment.
+By careful monitoring during ovarian stimulation, most of the negative side effects of stronger ovarian stimulation can be avoided, and pregnancy rates are better.
 CHR's basic philosophy is to "fight for every single egg."

 Therefore, we will go to retrieval for even a single egg in some patients, if a patient manages to produce one follicle.
 While pregnancy chances are obviously small with retrieval of only one egg (and the risk of not retrieving an egg from a single follicle is considerable), it takes only one egg and one embryo to establish pregnancy.

 Every egg and embryo counts, because every egg and embryo represents pregnancy chances!

 Many CHR patients can confirm this fact: their voices are heard on our success stories page.
 Differences in CHR philosophy derive from the fact that CHR patients are different from patients at practically all other fertility centers.
 Having very few eggs is quite normal at CHR.
 A large majority of our patients come to our center because they already know, from prior IVF experiences elsewhere, that they produce only very small numbers of eggs, and that they need a fertility center that will fight for those few remaining eggs.